sylvainhalle/Bullwinkle/README.md

     ant

-This will produce a file called `BullwinkleParser.jar` in the folder.
+This will produce a file called `bullwinkle.jar` in the folder.
 This file is runnable and stand-alone, or can be used as a library, so it can be moved around to the location of your choice.